-If your iPhone SE freezes, a force restart or hard reset should fix the issue.
+If your iPhone SE suddenly freezes, a force restart, or hard reset, should fix the issue.

-If your iPhone SE suddenly locks up and stops responding to your swipes and touches, try powering it off.
+Occasionally your iPhone SE might lock up and stop responding to your swipes and touches.
+If this happens, try powering it off.
 If you’re unable to power the device off normally, you’ll need to force the iPhone SE to restart.

-Performing a force restart or hard reset is fairly straightforward and it only takes a few seconds to complete.
+Performing a force restart/hard reset is fairly straightforward and it only takes a few seconds to complete.
 In most cases, it will return your iPhone SE to a normal state.